TheCityUK: History

-In June 2008, the then Mayor of London, Boris Johnson, launched the Review of the Competitiveness of London’s Financial Centre and asked its authors to make clear recommendations on how the capital could best sustain and strengthen its reputation as the “global capital of finance”.
+In June 2008, the then Mayor of London, Boris Johnson, launched the Review of the Competitiveness of London’s Financial Centre, chaired by former Merrill Lynch EMEA Chairman Bob Wigley, and asked its authors to make clear recommendations on how the capital could best sustain and strengthen its reputation as the “global capital of finance”.
 A recommendation of this review was the formation of a new body to bring together existing overlapping financial and related professional services groups.
 This body would be tasked with promoting London’s financial services sector overseas, anticipating strategically important trends and highlighting to the domestic audience the industry’s contribution to the UK.

 In 2009 a second and separate report from a group of industry representatives chaired by then UK Chancellor, Alistair Darling, and former Citigroup chairman, Sir Winfried Bischoff, recommended the creation of a new independent body to ‘promote the industry at home and overseas’.
 The report also recommended the group should have a ‘formal link’ to a forum, led by government, which would focus on strategic issues relating to the financial industry.
 Based on this recommendation TheCityUK was founded in 2010 under the chairmanship of Sir Winfried Bischoff.
 The founding Chief Executive was Chris Cummings.
 The report also led to the founding of Financial Services Trade and Investment Board, a partnership body sitting between the UK government and industry.

+In June 2018, then Chancellor of the Exchequer Philip Hammond announced the creation of a Financial Services Skills Taskforce to assess the long-term skills needs of the UK financial services sector, amid rapid technological and social change.

+The taskforce was convened by TheCityUK, with support from the City of London Corporation.
+As a result of the taskforce's findings, the Financial Services Skills Commission was formed in May 2020 with TheCityUK a founding, permanent member.